iniobongessien/iniobongessien.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Institute of Psychology, FernUniversität in Hagen
+- name: Leuphana Universität Lüneburg
   url: https://www.fernuni-hagen.de/community-psychology

 # Short bio (displayed in user profile at end of posts)